hsoberon/TarjetaPersonal/README.md

 ## Status

-- [ ] Manualy created Cards
-- [ ] Manualy uploaded Images
 - [ ] Manualy created Vcards
 - [ ] External QR code generation
-- [ ] Manualy created links
-- [ ] Manualy created theme colors

 ## TO DO:

-- [ ] Admin panel for Administrator
+- [x] Admin panel for Administrator
-- [ ] Upload images
+- [x] Upload images
 - [ ] Config panel for Clients to personilize their data
 - [ ] No dependancy on external QR code generation
 - [ ] Automatic creation of vcards
-- [ ] Color pallet schema edition on config panel
+- [x] Color pallet schema edition on config panel
-- [ ] Analytics for count user clicks, qr generation
+- [x] Analytics for count user clicks, qr generation